Low-Carb Baked Eggs in Canadian Bacon Cups

-Recently I bought some of my favorite Canadian bacon for a very old recipe I'm planning to update with new photos.
-Then I was hit with of those spontaneous creative cooking urges that pop into my mind, and next thing I knew I was making these Baked Eggs in Canadian Bacon Cups.
-I thought this was such a fun breakfast idea, and Canadian bacon is low in fat so it makes a healthy breakfast that would be appealing to kids as well as nice to to serve for guests.
-I ate mine with a piece of whole-wheat toast to dip into the egg yolk, but if you wanted a low-carb or gluten-free breakfast idea this would also be delicious without the toast.
+This recipe for Baked Eggs in Canadian Bacon Cups came about when I was hit with of those spontaneous creative cooking urges that pop into my mind, inspired by a package of Canadian bacon I’d purchased from Costco.
+I thought this was such a fun breakfast idea, and Canadian bacon is tasty and lower in fat than bacon, for anyone who might care about that.
+I ate mine with one piece of whole-wheat toast to dip into the egg yolk, but if you wanted a low-carb or gluten-free breakfast idea this would also be delicious without the toast.

 More Eggs Baked in Muffin Cups: